richardpct/docker-hugo/README.md

 It will spin up a webserver, you can access it at http://localhost:1313
-By default the volume of your markdown source is located in ~/github/hugo-richardpct.github.io/source on your host, and the volume of the static files building by Hugo is located in ~/github/richardpct.github.io, you can override the both volumes by using the following variables:
+By default the volume of your markdown source is located in ~/github/hugo-richardpct.github.io/source on your host, and the volume of the static files built by Hugo is located in ~/github/richardpct.github.io, you can override the both volumes by using the following variables:

     $ make VOL_SOURCE=~/source VOL_OUTPUT=~/output run